 More people are using eco-friendly paints made with recycled pigments.
 These reduce environmental impact while still delivering quality results.

-Budget and Maintenance Considerations
+Planning Your Budget and Long-Term Maintenance

 Before a painting project, it’s important to create a budget to help you narrow down your options.
 Here are some factors to consider: